AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 ### Image recommendations

 You can use the AI Assistant to optimize and improve your assets and ensure a more user-friendly experience.
 The following steps describe the task sequence for using the AI Assistant to enhance the image content of the email:

-1. Open an existing email or the email created from the full text generation or text generation section.

 1. In the email designer, access the AI Assistant menu by clicking the icon ( ![AI Assistant menu toggle](../assets/button-ai-assistant.png){width="30" zoomable="no"} ) at the right.